 Tired of campus food or the same chicken and rice?
 Put those Mr. Noodles back and learn how to start grocery shopping—like an adult.

-Whether you’re looking to revamp your meal prep plan or buying groceries for yourself for the first time, here are some tips to help you shop smarter for your health (and your wallet).
+A lot of healthy habits start at the grocery store.
+If you're buying groceries for yourself for the first time, here are some tips to help you shop smarter for your health (and your wallet).

 Know your promotions